-Algorithm 1 Left-guarding(T, N, G)

-- 1. $A \leftarrow \emptyset$

-- 2. for $p \in N$ processed from left to right do

-- 3. if p is not yet seen by A then

-- 4. $A \leftarrow A \cup \{L(p)\}$
+LEFT-GUARDING (T, N, G) $A \leftarrow \emptyset$ for $p \in N$ processed from left to right if p is not yet seen by A then $A \leftarrow A \cup \{L(p)\}$ return A

-- 5. end if

-- 6. end for

-- 7. return A

-Remark Note that in our definition of left-guarding or right-guarding the guard does not see the point on which it lies.
-The example in Fig. 3 demonstrates that without that condition the polyhedron is not necessarily integral any more.
+Remark: Note that in our definition of left-guarding or right-guarding the guard does not see the point on which it lies.
+With the following example (see Figure 1) we demonstrate that without that condition the polyhedron is not necessarily integral any more.

-4 A 2-Approximation for One-Sided Guarding
+4. A 2-approximation for one-sided guarding

 In this section we study discrete weighted one-sided guarding.
-Recall that in this variant, we are given a set of points N and two sets of guards $G_L$ and $G_R$ , where each guard in $G_L$ (respectively, $G_R$ ) can only guard points from N strictly to its right (respectively, strictly to its left).
-It is easy to construct examples where solving separately the left-guarding and right-guarding problems and then taking the minimum of these two solutions is arbitrarily far from the optimal value.
-The intuition behind the algorithm is to use the LP solution to determine which points should be guarded from the left and which should be guarded from the right.
+Recall that in this variant, we are given a set of points N and two sets of guards G_L and G_R , where each guard in G_L (respectively, G_R) can only guard points from N strictly to its right (respectively, strictly to its left).
 We assume without loss of generality that each point in N can be seen by a guard on its left or by a guard on its right.
 Otherwise it must be guarded by itself and the system is infeasible, a situation which can be discovered in a preprocessing step.

 We state our main result and then describe the algorithm.